overhide/overhide/docs/identity.md

 An *identity* represent a user, a group, or a service provider.

-The broker datastore keeps a mapping of each *datastore-key* to an *identity*.
+The broker datastore keeps a mapping of each *datastore-key* to an owning *identity*.

 Additionally, the broker datastore keeps a mapping of each *user-address* to an *identity'*.